mui/material-ui/docs/data/material/components/grid2/grid2.md

 ### Basic grid

 In order to create a grid layout, you need a container.
-Use `container` prop to create a grid container that wraps the grid items (the `Grid` is always an item).
+Use the `container` prop to create a grid container that wraps the grid items (the `Grid` is always an item).

-Column widths are integer values between 1 and 12; they apply at any breakpoint and indicate how many columns are occupied by the component.
+Column widths are integer values between 1 and 12.
+They can be applied at any breakpoint to indicate how many columns are occupied by the component.

 A value given to a breakpoint applies to all the other breakpoints wider than it (unless overridden, as you can read later in this page).
 For example, `xs={12}` sizes a component to occupy the whole viewport width regardless of its size.